Will an Indulgence Take Away My Punishment for My Sins

 The devil has us so confused, thinking we are in the state of grace, when so very few are.
 If we honestly looked into our thoughts and actions we would see we simply aren’t resolved to stop sinning and are rejecting God’s sanctifying grace and so many other graces as well.

 We must seek God’s mercy, especially in the sacrament of reconciliation, to help move our souls to grow into a saving faith.
-Then we will gain knowledge of our sinfulness and a burning desire to change so we can begin to know what we need to amend and start accepting grace, so we can grow into a truly humble contrite heart.
+Then we will gain knowledge of our sinfulness and a burning desire to change so we can begin to know what we need to amend and start accepting grace.
+From there, we can grow into a truly humble contrite heart.
 Run to God for His help (grace); He will guild us to the correct Way, and save our souls, if we allow Him.

 Please know, God doesn’t want to punish us but from His justice sin demands punishment.
 Not that His punishments on earth and in purgatory aren’t part of His love, they are.
 But God allows all of those punishments, so we can atone for our sins and live in Heavenly bliss with Him forever.